r-music/chorrrds/README.md

 `chorrrds` is a package for `R` that scrapes the [Cifraclub](https://www.cifraclub.com.br/) website to download and organize music chords.
-It can be considered a package for MIR (Music Information Retrieval), a broad area of computational music which extracts and processes music data, from the unstructured ones, as sound waves, to structured, as sheet music or chords.
+It can be considered a package for MIR (Music Information Retrieval), a broad area of computational music which extracts and processes music data, from the unstructured ones, as sound waves, to structured, like sheet music or chords.

 Installation
 ------------------------

-You can install chorrrds from your favourite CRAN mirror, simply running:
+You can install chorrrds from your favorite CRAN mirror, simply running:

 ``` r
 install.packages("chorrrds")